What is vaginal cancer?

 - Cancer of the vagina is one of the rarest types of gynaecological cancer.

-- Each year in Australia, approximately 70 women are diagnosed.
+- Each year in Australia, approximately 70 women are diagnosed with vaginal cancer.

 - Squamous cell carcinoma usually affects women aged 50–70.

-- Adenocarcinoma commonly affects young women less than 25 years old, but it can also occur in other age groups.
+- Adenocarcinoma is more likely to affect young women under 25, but it can also occur in other age groups.

 The aim of this information is to help you understand about vaginal cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.